 Constipation is uncomfortable and can make life uncomfortable.
 When you’re feeling weighed down and bloated, you want fast relief.
-Fortunately, you may be able to use natural remedies to relieve your constipation.
+You may be able to use natural remedies to relieve your constipation.

 - hard stools